lando/laravel/examples/laravel-nginx/README.md

 # Should run using nginx if specified
 lando ssh -s appserver -c "curl -IL appserver_nginx" | grep Server | grep nginx

-# Should use nginx 1.25 by defualt
+# Should use nginx 1.25 by default
 lando nginx -v 2>&1 | grep "nginx version" | grep "nginx/1.25"

 # Should use the php version specified by the user eg 7.4